SoftBank says Son lieutenant Fisher, Arm CEO to leave board - Up News Info

 TOKYO — SoftBank Group Corp on Friday said Chief Executive Masayoshi Son’s longtime lieutenant Ron Fisher and the CEO of chip designer Arm, Simon Segars, will step down from the Japanese conglomerate’s board.

-The $40 billion sale of Arm to U.S. chip firm Nvidia Corp is awaiting regulatory approval.
+Fisher was an architect of SoftBank’s disastrous bet on office space firm WeWork, while Segars’ firm is to be sold to U.S. chip firm Nvidia Corp pending regulatory approval.